InspiryThemes/realhomes-docs/docs/configure-header-settings.md

 ![Site Identity](images/home-setup/site-identity.png)

+## Create Custom Header

+You can create your own Custom Header using Elementor (free version) with RealHomes.
+You can consult <strong><a href="https://realhomes.io/documentation/custom-header-footer-elementor/">this section of the documentation</a></strong> to learn how.

 ## **Header Settings**

 You can customize almost all the components of the header from this very section in header panel.